iDoc1/Music-Genre-Neural-Network/README.md

 The last step was to convert each image into a numpy array.
 I combined all the resulting image arrays into one large 9000x100x160x3 dimensional array.
 The 3 comes from the fact that a color image file is composed of 3 separate RGB images.
 After randomizing the order of the images, I split the dataset into 8100 and 900 samples for a 90/10 training to test data split.

 ### 2D Convolutional Neural Network Model
 To find the optimal model architecture, I followed a process similar to that of the traditional neural network training where I tested different depth neural networks with different kernel sizes.
-The results for each step in the process I documented in the "cnn_2d_models_results.txt" file.
-I used 90% of the data for training, 5% for validation, and 5% held back for testing only.
+The results for each step in the process are documented in the "cnn_2d_models_results.txt" file.
+I used 90% of the data for training, 5% for validation, and 5% for testing only.

 First, I constructed three deep networks named deep0, deep1, and deep2 with 3, 4, and 5 convolutional layers respectively.
 I varied the kernel size from 3x3 to 7x7 for each.
 The highest accuracy network was the deep0 model with a 3x3 kernel that achieved about 77% accuracy on the test dataset.
 This is a significant improvement over the traditional model, but I felt I could do better.